TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-30-hidden-gems-of-php-packages-nette-utils.md

 ### A `delete()` Method

 We want to delete temporary data in tests or a gallery of pictures.
-All we have is `$source`.
+All we have is a `$source` variable.

-I admit I often have to Google the name of this function, because it's super counter-intuitive to first that pops to my mind - `delete(file|directory)`.
+I admit I often have to Google the name of this function because it's super counter-intuitive to first that pops to my mind - `delete(file|directory)`.

 So let's try: